Pat Patterson: Early career (1958–1962)

 Patterson debuted in Montreal, Quebec in 1958, wrestling at the Palais des Sports for promoter Sylvio Samson.
 Early in his career, he performed as "Killer" Pat Patterson.

-Big Time Wrestling (1962)
+Big Time Wrestling (Boston) (1961)

-In 1962, Patterson - despite speaking no English - immigrated to the United States to pursue his professional wrestling career.
+In 1961, Patterson - despite speaking no English - immigrated to the United States to pursue his professional wrestling career.

 He eventually became a U.S. citizen.
 Patterson initially worked for Tony Santos's Big Time Wrestling promotion in Boston, Massachusetts.
 While living and working in Boston, Patterson met his long-term partner, Louie Dondero.

 Pacific Northwest Wrestling (1962–1965)

 In 1962, Patterson was recruited by Mad Dog Vachon for Don Owen's Portland, Oregon-based Pacific Northwest Wrestling promotion.
 At the encouragement of PNW promoter Harry Elliot, who was aware of Patterson's homosexuality, Patterson developed the character of "Pretty Boy" Pat Patterson, an effeminate wrestler who wore lipstick, sunglasses, and a beret and carried a cigarette holder.
 In 1963, Patterson wrestled for promotions in Texas, Arizona and Oklahoma as part of a talent exchange organized by Owen.
 Patterson returned to Pacific Northwest Wrestling in 1964.
 He held the NWA Pacific Northwest Tag Team Championship on two occasions that year.
 On October 2, 1964, Patterson defeated Pepper Martin for the NWA Pacific Northwest Heavyweight Championship.
 He held the championship for six weeks before losing to Martin.
 Patterson won the championship again in 1965 and 1966.